 I honestly don’t know one person without Paris on their travel list.
 Maybe it’s the whimsical streets that transport you to another time, or the iconic museums, or the Eiffel Tower light show.
 Regardless, this city has the whole world in a trance, and most chomping at the bit to hop on a flight to CDG.
+All the hype had me ready to spend some of my measly student budget on 2 days in Paris.
+Was it worth it?
+100%!

 I had the honor of getting to visit during my semester abroad, and am counting down the days until I’m back to the City of Love, Lights, and All Things Incroyable.